Fujitsu teams up with Govt in regional Aus to foster digital transformation

 The new partners hope that the purpose-built, high technology Precinct will promote innovation, productivity and job creation.

-There will also discussions around an “Open Innovation Concept” which includes high-performance computing solutions, the construction and operation of a data centre and IT service centre facilities.
+There will also discussions around an “Open Innovation Concept” which includes high-performance computing solutions, the construction and operation of a data center and IT service centre facilities.

 Glen Grant, vice president of Sales for Fujitsu Australia and New Zealand says, the organisation is excited to be working with the Victorian Government on this initiative.